pgEdge/pgedge-helm/docs/usage/connecting.md

+# Connecting To Postgres

+You can connect to your deployed pgEdge database using several methods, depending on your security and operational requirements.

 ## Connecting via kubectl

 To connect to a specific database node, use the `kubectl cnpg psql` command with the appropriate details for your cluster.